-No doubt, you eagerly watch your trees, waiting for them to pop to life–full of color, leaves and flowers.
+No doubt, you eagerly watch your trees, waiting for them to pop to life–full of leaves and colorful flowers.

 But maybe this year the clock is a little off, and the buds still aren’t breaking.
 What’s going on?